 Students from India, Pakistan, Sri Lanka, Myanmar and Bangladesh: You must show completion of both the baccalaureate and master’s examinations prior to registration in the Graduate School.
 The examinations for the Bachelor of Engineering and the Bachelor of Technology meet the application requirements for the Graduate School.

 For students holding three-year degrees from Australia, GSAS also requires a four-year degree to apply.

 Applications are accepted for fall admission only.
 Applications to each area of study, except BER, along with all applications for financial aid, must be received by January 4.
 Late applications will be accepted if space remains available.

 Business & Economic Reporting (BER) will consider applications received as late as May 1, but admissions are done on a rolling basis from January 4 and so applicants are strongly encouraged to apply early.

-Prospective students can apply to any of our ten areas of study.
+Prospective students can apply to any of our nine areas of study.